ckpark96/PANS_OpenFOAMv2112/README.md

 The primary focus is on the k-omega SST model which has been validated whereas the k-epsilon model isn't.

-Derivation on the PANS equations used will be published as part of thesis in the near future.
+Derivation on the PANS equations used is included in the link above.

 Secondly, k-corrective-frozen-PANS approach which is based on Discovery of Algebraic Reynolds-Stress Models Using Sparse Symbolic Regression (2020) by Schmelzer, Dwight and Cinnella (10.1007/s10494-019-00089-x) is implemented with some modification/correction.